 Cottbus is located around 125 km southeast of Berlin.
 It is easy to get to Cottbus from Berlin with public transport.
 The regional train RE2 will take you from central Berlin (Hauptbahnhof or Alexanderplatz) to Cottbus in around 1,5h.
 Check bahn.de or odeg.de for tickets and information.

-BUDGET TIP: If you are more then 2 persons travelling, purchase the Brandenburg-Berlin ticket.
+BUDGET TIP: If you are more than 2 persons travelling, purchase the Brandenburg-Berlin ticket.
 For €33 up to 5 persons can travel together on the same ticket the whole day, meaning you can return to Berlin within the same day without purchasing another ticket.
-If you visit Cottbus on a weekend trip from Berlin this ticket will also give the best value if you are more then two persons, even you have to buy one ticket for each direction.
+If you visit Cottbus on a weekend trip from Berlin this ticket will also give the best value if you are more than two people, even if you have to buy one ticket for each direction.